 You can challenge a disqualification, but there are strict deadlines.
 Make sure you follow the time limits in the letter you get.
 It also depends on the reason for your disqualification.
 It is best to get a lawyer to help you.
 Your local Legal Aid office may be able to help you if you qualify.
 To find your local legal aid office by county go to www.lawhelpmn.org/providers-and-clinics.

 Try to get the state to change their decision.
 If they do, you won’t have a disqualifying mark on your record and you can work in any direct contact job.
 What you can do depends on the type of disqualifying mark you have.
 Below are some things you can do depending on the type of disqualification.

 If your disqualification is because of criminal convictions

 Many times, people get a criminal expungement order, but are still disqualified because the expungement order is limited to court records only.
 Make sure to let DHS and MDH know in writing if you file papers for an expungement.
-This process can take up to 9 months.
+This process can take up to 9 months or longer.
 For more information on expungement, read Criminal Expungements in Minnesota: A Step-by-Step Guide for Pro Se Petitioners.

 If your disqualification is because of arrests and dismissed charges